State of Grace (song): Music and lyrics

 Some critics highlighted the maturity of Swift's songwriting.
 In Spin, Marc Hogan found the lyrics uplifting because Swift does not seek revenge for a failed relationship in the lines; "And I never saw you coming / And I'll never be the same".
 In a review for The Atlantic, Brad Nelson said Swift introduced more nuances to the narrative than those in her previous love songs; after "clichéd" lyrics at the beginning, she "gets writerly" with the second verse using "the kind of details that detach from a narrative and stretch over it like clouds", reminding Nelson of the work of Steely Dan songwriters Walter Becker and Donald Fagen.

 Critical reception

 Upon its release, "State of Grace" received positive reviews from critics, who complimented it as self-assured and effective.
 Many critics immediately deemed the arena-rock sound impactful and said it showcased a new aspect to Swift's artistry.
 In album reviews of Red, some critics picked "State of Grace" as a highlight for what they described as a compelling production and a confident delivery.
-Although some, such as Bernard Perusse from the Edmonton Journal and Randall Roberts from the Los Angeles Times, found "State of Grace" a worthwhile experimentation, Ben Rayner of the Toronto Star criticized it for "shamelessly knocking off U2 for a shot at rock-radio play".
-Jonathan Keefe from Slant Magazine and Sean Daly of Tampa Bay Times felt the production led to a diminishing quality of Swift's songwriting, but the latter remarked that it was "bold regardless".
+Bernard Perusse from the Edmonton Journal and Randall Roberts from the Los Angeles Times found "State of Grace" a worthwhile experimentation.
+In a less enthusiastic review, Ben Rayner of the Toronto Star criticized it for "shamelessly knocking off U2 for a shot at rock-radio play".
+Jonathan Keefe from Slant Magazine and Sean Daly of the Tampa Bay Times felt the production led to a diminishing quality of Swift's songwriting, but the latter remarked that it was "bold regardless".